 To make a pizza dough that has all the recognizable features of high-quality pizza, yeast is almost always necessary.
 Without yeast, the pizza dough won’t rise or create the bubbles that give it a fluffy texture.
 Baking soda can sometimes be used in place of yeast to create gas, but your results will not be nearly as good as when using yeast.

 Let’s go over what yeast does for pizza dough, why it’s normally necessary and a few things you can use as an alternative if you absolutely can’t get access to yeast.
+Also, be sure to check out my full instructions for making a quick homemade pizza dough here.

 Why Pizza Dough Needs Yeast